 Considering a cash–out refinance?

-A cash-out refinance has two big benefits.
-It lets you turn your home equity into cash and lock in a lower interest rate on your mortgage.
+A cash–out refinance has two big benefits: It lets you turn your home equity into cash, and it can let you lock in a lower interest rate on your new mortgage.

-Whether you opt for a conventional cash-out refi, VA cash-out refinance, or FHA cash-out refinance, you can likely get a great interest rate and put your home equity to work.Verify your cash-out refinance eligibility (Oct 28th, 2020)
+Whether you opt for a conventional cash–out refi, VA cash–out refinance, or FHA cash–out refinance, you can likely get a great interest rate and put your home equity to work.Verify your cash-out refinance eligibility.
+Start here (Nov 27th, 2021)